Connect with others who understand.

 See answer

-Changing treatments is quite common for people with MS. Many switch their medications, known as DMTs, at least once, if not several times, as they search for what works best for them.
+Changing treatments is quite common for people with multiple sclerosis (MS).
+Many switch the type of disease-modifying therapy (DMT) they take at least once, if not several times, as they search for what works best for them.
 You might consider switching from one DMT to another for several reasons.
-Perhaps you’re experiencing side effects from your current DMT that disrupt your quality of life, or maybe you continue to have relapses even after taking it for several months.
+Perhaps side effects from your current DMT are disrupting your quality of life, or maybe you continue to have relapses even after taking the drug for several months.

-If you’re considering switching to a new medication, your doctor may recommend a “wash-out period” — that is, a designated period of time between stopping your current treatment and starting a new one.
+If you’re considering switching to a new medication, your health care provider may recommend a washout period beforehand.

-Wash-out periods come with risks and benefits.
-Continue reading to learn about eight facts to consider when planning for a wash-out period between MS DMTs.
+Continue reading to learn about eight facts to consider when planning for a washout period between MS DMTs.

 You might stop taking a DMT if:

-• It’s not effective enough at controlling your MS.
+• It’s not controlling your MS well enough.

 • Your disability gets worse while using the drug.